REFUND AND REPAYMENT POLICY

 RETURNED CHECK POLICY

 AVTEC conditionally accepts payment by personal check and reserves the right to revoke that privilege at any time.
 The person receiving the benefit from the returned check is responsible for repayment if the check is returned to AVTEC unpaid.
 A $25 returned check fee will be charged to the party responsible for the check.
 The fee will be assessed for any checks returned to AVTEC regardless of the reason.
-Additionally, subject to dismissal, the student will be required to immediately make the payment for which the check was written, or provide a satisfactory period to do so.
+Additionally, subject to dismissal, the student will be required to immediately make the payment for which the check was written or provide a plan acceptable to AVTEC to do so.

 REPAYMENTS – TITLE IV FEDERAL POLICY